Machu Picchu- just hearing the name conjures up classic images of this hilltop Inca city, high in a tropical forest of the Peruvian Andes.

 - In Person: Tickets can be bought in Cusco or Aguas Calientes at the Direccion Regional de Cultura offices.
 You will need to show your passport.

-Daily Limits: 2,500 full day tickets to Machu Picchu are available each day.
-An additional 1,000 tickets are available for entrance after 1:00 pm.
+Daily Limits: 5,940 tickets to Machu Picchu are available each day.
+The combination tickets have limited availability as well:

-Entering Machu Picchu: You will need to show your passport and ticket to enter the citadel.
+- You will need to present your passport and ticket to enter the citadel.
 Backpacks over 20 L and walking sticks are not allowed into the site and must be stored at the baggage check office outside the gate.
 A small fee applies.

 - Don’t miss out on getting a special Machu Picchu stamp in your passport.
 There was a table near the entrance gate where you can stamp it yourself.